 licensing

 Software and content produced or maintained by me is typically dual-licensed under the License Zero Prosperity Public License, the License Zero Patron License.
-The Prosperity License limits commercial use to a 32 day trial period, after which license fees must be paid to obtain a Patron License.
+The Prosperity License limits commercial use to a 32 day trial period, after which license fees must be paid.

 A License Zero Waiver may also be granted waiving the non-commercial clause of the Prosperity License without requiring a Patron License.
 These are granted on a case-by-case basis to friends, family, repeat contributors, folks who do good things in their community and usually when the person requesting one makes a compelling case about why the non-commercial clause shouldn't apply to them.